scidsg/business-resources/Policies & Procedures/Procedure for Minimizing Risk of Theft, Fraud, or Cash Mismanagement.md

 4.1 Staff members should be trained on the organization's financial policies and procedures, as well as the signs of potential fraud or theft.

-4.2 A whistleblower policy should be in place to encourage staff members to report any suspected fraudulent activities without fear of retaliation.
+4.2 A [whistleblower policy](https://github.com/scidsg/business-resources/blob/main/Policies%20%26%20Procedures/Whistleblower%20Policy.md) is in place and staff members are encourage to report any suspected fraudulent activities without fear of retaliation.

 4.3 Whistleblowers can send the Executive Director an anonymous message using [Hush Line](https://hushline.app).
 Download Tor Browser, then navigate to: http://wfnei4panqyghz4l6nuzlygxeict7ql72ge7n6nicxfj6rzy7zu333ad.onion/